An apostrophe can be used to replace a letter (or letters). For example:|

 Apostrophe error found in a Christmas cracker

-Only Use Apostrophes to Replace Letters in Standard ContractionsWhen an apostrophe replaces a letter, a new word is formed (most often, but not always, from two words originally).
+Only Use Apostrophes to Replace Letters in Standard ContractionsWhen an apostrophe replaces a letter, a new word is formed (most often, but not always, using the remaining letters of the original words).
 The new word is called a contraction.

 You cannot invent your own contractions.
 Here is a list of common contractions in English: